Teaching Girls to Code in Lebanon

 By the end of the day, Mira and her 29 classmates were able to code their own webpage using HTML and CSS displaying their favourite recipe – an incredible achievement for girls many of whom had never used a computer before!
 We were very impressed.

-The 29 girls who participated attend an informal school in Hay al-Gharbeh called Tahaddi.
+The 29 girls who participated attend an informal education centre in Hay al-Gharbeh called Tahaddi.
 The area is an extremely disadvantaged part of Beirut’s southern suburbs.

 As part of the event, the girls also received a career guidance session by Nooreed, to explore the different types of jobs available and start thinking about which jobs they might be interested in pursuing.